pkol92/ShopList/README.md

 8. Create a button for delete single record (confirmation is nice to have) - Medium
 9. Add Sorting possibility for table/list - Low

+### Tips

+- its allowed to use any helpers libraries, components or frameworks available in NPM